President of Guyana: Independence constitution

 Independent Guyana's first constitution, a modified version of the 1961 constitution, took effect on the first day of independence, May 26, 1966.
 It reaffirmed the principle that Guyana was a democratic state founded on the rule of law.
-The titular head of the country was the British monarch, represented in Guyana by the governor general, who served in a largely ceremonial capacity.
-Real executive power rested in the prime minister, appointed by the majority party in the renamed National Assembly, and his ministers.
+The titular head of state was Elizabeth II, in her capacity as Queen of Guyana, represented by the Governor-General, whose position was largely ceremonial.
+Real executive power rested in the Prime Minister, appointed by the majority party in the renamed National Assembly, and his ministers.
 The first post-independence elections in 1968 confirmed the dominant role of the PNC and its leader, Forbes Burnham.
 On February 23, 1970, the Burnham government proclaimed the Cooperative Republic of Guyana.
 This move had both economic and political ramifications.
 The government argued that the country's many resources had been controlled by foreign capitalists and that organizing the population into cooperatives would provide the best path to development.

 The 1970 proclamation severed Guyana's last significant constitutional tie to Britain.
 The governor general, heretofore the ceremonial head of state, was replaced by a Guyanese, was the country's first president.

 Although its ties to the British monarch were broken, Guyana remained within the Commonwealth of Nations.
 Membership in the Commonwealth allowed Guyana to reap the benefits of access to markets in Britain and to retain some of the defence arrangements that Britain offered its former colonies.
 In particular, the British defence umbrella was seen as a deterrent to Venezuelan claims on Guyanese territory.

 In 1978 a constitutional referendum was held.
-The proposed change to Article 73 of the constitution would abolish the need for referendums to change the entrenched provisions of the constitution (including presidential powers, the dissolution of Parliament and the electoral system) and instead allow them to be changed by a two-thirds majority in parliament (which the PNC had at the time).
-It would also result in the postponement of the elections scheduled for later in the year, and instead the parliament elected in 1973 would be declared a Constituent Assembly.
+The proposed change to Article 73 of the constitution would abolish the need for referendums to change the entrenched provisions of the constitution (including presidential powers, the dissolution of Parliament and the electoral system) and instead allow them to be changed by a two-thirds majority in Parliament (which the PNC had at the time).
+It would also result in the postponement of the elections scheduled for later in the year, and instead the Parliament elected in 1973 would be declared a Constituent Assembly.